Logo

 • Low Tier

-Examples of widely respected, top-tier financial regulators include these authorities and their primary jurisdictions:
+Examples of widely recognized, top-tier financial regulators include the following authorities and their primary jurisdictions:

 RegulatorJurisdiction